The Sea Around Us makes a wide range of data analyses and indicators available. Use the information and examples below

 Look for a Download data button on any page to download the related data.
 For larger data sets or additional data, please utilize R-libraries (see GitHub) or contact Sea Around Us directly.
 Please always ensure you are fully familiar with the definitions, meanings and caveats of each parameter and data procedure, by consulting the Methods as well as all underlying Sea Around Us literature.

-Catch allocation data downloads for EEZ, LME, RFMO, Fishing country, Taxa
+Catch allocation data downloads for EEZ, LME, ME, RFMO, High Seas, Global, Fishing country, Taxa

 - Geographic area name

 - Uncertainty score

 - Common name

 - Fishing entity

 - Tonnes of catch